 Consider the following hypothetical example.
 Colleen is 62, with an FRA of 66.
 If she starts taking benefits at 62, she will receive $1,200 a month.
 If she waits until her FRA to collect, she will receive 33% more, or $1,600 a month in Social Security.
 If she waits until 70, her benefits will increase another 32%, to $2,112 a month.1 And if she were to live to age 89, her lifetime benefits would be about $38,000, or 13%, greater if she waited until age 70 to collect benefits.2 (Note: All figures are in today’s dollars and before tax; the actual benefit would be adjusted for inflation and would possibly be subject to income tax.)

-If you plan to claim benefits based on your spouse's work record, a new law means that for people turning age 62 in 2016 or after, once you claim your spouse’s benefit you cannot delay or switch to your own later.
+If you plan to claim benefits based on your spouse's work record, once you claim your spouse’s benefit you cannot delay or switch to your own later.
 Claiming before age 66 on a spouse’s record means you'll lose even more than claiming on your own record—the benefit reduction for a spouse is 30% vs. 25%.
 For instance, if you're the spouse of Colleen in the above example, you'd be eligible for only $560 a month at age 62, which is 30% less than the $800 a month you would get at your FRA of 66.
+Read Viewpoints: Social Security tips for couples

 Your decision to take benefits early could outlive you.
 If you were to die before your spouse, he or she would be eligible to receive your monthly amount as a survivor benefit—if it's higher than his or her own amount.
 But if you take your benefits early, your spouse’s Social Security will be less for the remainder of his or her lifetime.